hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

 ```

 In `defclass`, `:super` indicates the parent class, which will be inherited.
-Here the class `propertied-object` is used.
+Here, the class `propertied-object` is used.
 Member variables are signalized by `:slots`.

 Member functions are defined with `defmethod`, and have syntax similar to normal functions.